 - CLE/Symposia – CRES regularly hosts symposia and conferences on real estate issues and other related areas of law and practice, such as taxation, corporate finance, social justice, and governmental administration.
 Often, these events are presented in partnership with outside organizations and other academic centers within the law school.

-CRES is one of the most popular academic centers at New York Law School, with more than 75 students affiliated through the CRES Harlan Scholars and CRES Associates programs.
-These two affiliation programs allow students to demonstrate their interest in real estate while learning the legal doctrine and lawyering skills necessary to be successful real estate attorneys.
+CRES is one of the most popular academic centers at New York Law School, with more than 75 students affiliated through the CRES Associates Program.
+This affiliation program allow students to demonstrate their interest in real estate while learning the legal doctrine and lawyering skills necessary to be successful real estate attorneys.

 The Rooftops Project